-Example #2: If a dealer only wants to drop ship product they would set the drop ship cutoff to one dollar.
-From there the Lead Time field is obsolete because everything is above the drop ship cutoff.
-Typically someone in this boat would want to avoid listing cheaper product; thus they would go to their Marketplace Settings and raise the Marketplace Buffer to something like $20 or $30.
+Example #2: If a dealer only wants to drop ship product they would set the dropship cutoff to one dollar.
+From there the Lead Time field is obsolete because everything is above the dropship cutoff.
+Typically someone in this boat would want to avoid listing cheaper products; thus they would go to their Marketplace Settings and raise the Marketplace Buffer to something like $20 or $30.

-Example #3: If you set Western Power Sports, CA warehouse to Drop ship Cutoff of $150 this means that all product over $150 is going to get a lead time of 1.
+Example #3: If you set Western Power Sports, CA warehouse to Dropship Cutoff of $150 this means that all product over $150 is going to get a lead time of 1.
 This means that you have 1 day to get tracking into your marketplace.
-For product under $150 the marketplace is going to get the Lead Time that you input in the Lead Time column.
+For the product under $150 the marketplace is going to get the Lead Time that you input in the Lead Time column.

-Example #4: Some distributors do not drop ship (Parts Unlimited).
-This means that you will want a high drop ship cutoff; one that will ensure all product gets assigned the proper lead time.
-To disable drop shipping you simply set the drop ship cutoff to $9,999.
+Example #4: Some distributors do not drop-ship (Parts Unlimited for some).
+This means that you will want a high drop-ship cutoff; one that will ensure all product gets assigned the proper lead time.
+To disable drop shipping you simply set the dropship cutoff to $9,999.
 From here just make sure that your lead times are accurate based on how many days the product takes to get to you.
 UPS Time & Cost Estimator.

 How should I set my Inventory Rules?